jscrane/r65emu/README.md

 ESP32-based board, e.g., [Node32s](https://www.esp32.com/viewtopic.php?t=459),
 - An SD drive to store programs (for Stellarpad),
 - A 23k256 SPI RAM chip (for Stellarpad, optional),
-- A supported TFT screen, such as [this one](http://forum.stellarisiti.com/topic/626-ssd1289-32-320x240-tft-16bit-parallel-interface-touch-libraries/),
+- A supported TFT screen (if not using a board with VGA),
 - A PS/2 keyboard.